dotnet/systemweb-adapters/designs/http-modules.md

 var builder = WebApplication.CreateBuilder(args);

 builder.Services.AddSystemWebAdapters()
-    // .
-AddHttpApplication(options => // Use non-generic version if no custom HttpApplication
+    // Non-generic version available if no custom HttpApplication is needed .AddHttpApplication<MyApp>(options =>
-    .AddHttpApplication<MyApp>(options =>
     {
         // Size of pool for HttpApplication instances.
 Should be what the expected concurrent requests will be